CavernCrawlers/CavernCrawlers.github.io/TierThreeSpells.md

 The caster traces out a magical circle and imbues it with the power of a rune.
 This circle shields those inside from forces matching the rune(s) used in the circle's creation.

-If the rune is Elemental, any attacks involving that element along with any creatures that have that elemental tag will be stopped at the edge of the circle unless that pass their saving throw.
+If the rune is Elemental, any attacks involving that element along with any creatures that have that elemental tag will be stopped at the edge of the circle unless they pass their saving throw.
 The same holds true for Force runes.

 If the rune is a Form rune, any creature of that form cannot cross the edge of the circle, nor can they use supernatural attacks across the edge of the circle, unless they pass their saving throw.
 Mundane attacks from such creatures are unaffected.